welltop-cn/ComfyUI-TeaCache/README.md

 TeaCache has now been integrated into ComfyUI and is compatible with the ComfyUI native nodes.
 ComfyUI-TeaCache is easy to use, simply connect the TeaCache node with the ComfyUI native nodes for seamless usage.

 ## Updates
+- May 22 2025: ComfyUI-TeaCache supports HiDream-I1-Full and redesigns TeaCache options:
+    - It can achieve a 1.5x lossless speedup and a 2x speedup without much visual quality degradation.
+    - Support HiDream-I1-Full LoRA!
+    - Add start_percent, end_percent options and remove max_skip_steps option according to the feedback from [1](https://github.com/welltop-cn/ComfyUI-TeaCache/issues/112) and [2](https://github.com/welltop-cn/ComfyUI-TeaCache/issues/84).
+    - Fix compatibility issues to match the latest official ComfyUI version.
 - Mar 26 2025: ComfyUI-TeaCache supports retention mode for Wan2.1 models and HunyuanVideo I2V v2 model:
     - Retention mode for Wan2.1 models can bring faster generation and better generation quality.
     - Fixes a bug about HunyuanVideo I2V v2 model.
 - Mar 10 2025: ComfyUI-TeaCache adds max_skip_steps option and has made some changes for ease of use:
     - Add max_skip_steps option to enjoy a good trade-off between quality and speed for Wan2.1 models.
 The best settings are shown in the usage section.
     - Merge TeaCache For Img Gen and TeaCache For Vid Gen nodes into a single TeaCache node.
-    - Update TeaCache for HunyuanVideo and LTX-Video to match the offical ComfyUI update.
+    - Fix compatibility issues about HunyuanVideo and LTX-Video to match the latest official ComfyUI version.
 - Mar 6 2025: ComfyUI-TeaCache supports Wan2.1:
     - It can achieve a 1.5x lossless speedup and a 2x speedup without much visual quality degradation.
     - Support Text to Video and Image to Video!